 FYI-The tour booklet has a list of all of the participating vendors.
 You can keep track of the places you sampled or the vendors you want to return to.

 I personally recommend sampling while you take the tour to be in the moment.

 You can purchase additional sample tokens online prior to your tour.
-On the day of your tour, you can purchase samples directly from the vendors for $2.
+On the day of your tour, you can purchase samples directly from the vendors for an additional fee.

-I would recommend purchasing additional tokens if you think that you would want to try more than five samples, or if you want to share additional samples between your group.
+I would recommend purchasing additional tokens if you think that you would want to try more than five samples, or if you want to share additional samples with your group.

 Experience A New Food Tour Every Time You Take It

 You have plenty of options to choose from with 12 unique vendors participating in the self-guided food tour.
 It’s hard to narrow it down to five…which is why you might want to purchase extra sample tokens.